Seedy Farm

 c.
 Watering Techniques for Success

-• Mulching: Apply a 2-3 inch (5-7.5 cm) layer of organic mulch around the base of the plants to retain soil moisture and suppress weed growth.
+• Mulching: Apply a 2-3 inch (5-7.5 cm) layer of organic mulch (such as straw, shredded leaves, or wood chips) around the plant base.
+This conserves soil moisture, suppresses weeds, and regulates soil temperature.

 d.
 Sun Exposure for Optimal Growth